apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 {"inventory":"{\"orderId\":21,\"itemId\":5,\"quantity\":1,\"department\":\"inventory\",\"datetime\":1678296184049}"}
 ```

 As you can see, going from the `trancing` to the `telemetry` is quite effortless.
-On the trace side, from one protocol to another you should expect some differences in your trancing:
+On the trace side, from one protocol to another you should expect some differences in your tracing:

 ![Difference between OpenTracing and OpenTelemtry traces](compare_tracing_telemetry.png)

 # Conclusion

-This blog post showed how you can use the new `telemetry` trait and how to work with the Jager Distributed Tracing tool.
+This blog post showed how you can use the new `telemetry` trait and how to work with the Jaeger Distributed Tracing tool.
 We also took the time to see how you can migrate from the deprecated `tracing` trait to the `telemetry` trait.

 If you have any feedback, ideas or find a new issue, please [create a new issue report in GitHub](https://github.com/apache/camel-k/issues)!